-91. (1) Proceedings under the Old Law which are pending on the commencement of this Act shall be dealt with under the Old Law and any necessary alteration pursuant to such proceedings shall be made to the new register.
+- 91. (1) Proceedings under the Old Law which are pending on the commencement of this Act shall be dealt with under the Old Law and any necessary alteration pursuant to such proceedings shall be made to the new register. - (2) A disclaimer or limitation entered on the former register in relation to an existing registered mark immediately before the commencement of this Act shall be transferred to the new register and have effect as if entered on the register in pursuance of article 13 of this Act.

-(2) A disclaimer or limitation entered on the former register in relation to an existing registered mark immediately before the commencement of this Act shall be transferred to the new register and have effect as if entered on the register in pursuance of section 13 of this Act.
+Effects of registration infringement.

-Effects of registration: infringement.
+- 92. (1) Upon the coming into force of this Act articles 9 to 12 of this Act shall apply in relation to an existing registered mark and subject to subarticle (2) hereof, article 14 of this Act shall apply in relation to any infringement of an existing registered mark committed after the commencement of this Act. - (2) After the coming into force of this Act, it shall not be an infringement of - to continue with any use which did not amount to infringement of the existing registered mark under the Old Law.

-- 92. (1) Upon the coming into force of this Act sections 9 to 12 of this Act shall apply in relation to an existing registered mark and subject to subsection (2) hereof, section 14 of this Act shall apply in relation to any infringement of an existing registered mark committed after the commencement of this Act. - (2) After the coming into force of this Act, it shall not be an infringement of - - (a) an existing registered mark, or - (b) a registered trademark of which the distinctive elements are the same or substantially the same as those of an existing registered mark and which is registered for the same goods or services, to continue with any use which did not amount to infringement of the existing registered mark under the Old Law.
+- (a) an existing registered mark, or - (b) a registered trademark of which the distinctive elements are the same or substantially the same as those of an existing registered mark and which is registered for the same goods or services,